aroberge/reeborg-world-creation/included/beepers.md

 ## RUR-PLE's beepers

 I created RUR-PLE in 2004 as a means to teach myself Python.
 Like many others, I decided to follow my programming language's convention to write the various functions.
-Python programmers traditionally use underscore to separate individual words making up a programming instruction.
+Python programmers traditionally use underscores to separate individual words making up a programming instruction instead of camelCase names.
 I also made some slightly different choices for some names and made use of the existence of the logical `not` keyword; here are a few instructions

 ```py
 pick_beeper()